yash-sharma1/docs-site/docs/list.md

 }
 ```

+When voting period is end, you can query the voting result and you will see `proposal_status` in query result.
+For
+more details of `tally_result`, you can refer to [governance doc](./governance.md).

 ### When the proposal passes

 When proposal is passed, the owner of the token to be listed can list the token before `expire_time` specified.